Here's how to set your reading goals and read more books in 2024

 Finding that perfect number can be hard.You want something that challenges you, but doesn't feel unrealistic.
 Additionally, life can get in the way.
 These challenges could include large work projects or family obligations that you didn't anticipate at the beginning of the year.

-Suzanne Skyvara, who leads marketing at Goodreads, a book recommendation site with over 4.5 million users, recommends adjusting your number later in the year if you need, and encourages not to think of changing your goal as "failing."
+Suzanne Skyvara, who leads marketing at Goodreads, a book recommendation site where over six million users participate in its annual reading challenge, recommends adjusting your number later in the year if you need, and encourages not to think of changing your goal as "failing."

 "If you're finding that you've set the goal too high in the middle of the year and it's becoming demotivating you can bring it down, which re-energizes me and gets me back on track," Skyvara said.